justynhunter/Squarifier/README.md

 # Squarifier

 ## Usage
-Pass byte array of image into Squarify method with background color and format to output
+Pass byte array of image into Squarify method with background color and format to output (optional)

 e.g.
 ``` c#